-Blower doors tests are used to measure the airtightness of homes and commercial buildings, usually with the intent of quantifying components of the building envelope—the structural barrier linking the interior and exterior of the building.
-This includes doors, windows, walls, roof, and foundation.
+Blower door tests are used to measure the airtightness of homes and commercial buildings, usually with the intent of quantifying components of the building envelope.

 The money spent on a blower door test could pay off fairly quickly, saving you on heating costs and paying for itself in no time.